twentyfourg/vault/README.md

 ```
 ---
 ## Word on caching
 This module caches the retrieved secrets in memory.
-This is down to limit the response latency caused by an API call to just the *first* retrieval of the secret.
+This is done to limit the response latency caused by an API call to just the *first* retrieval of the secret.
 This helps performance but can result in stale secrets depending on your use case.
 If you wish to bypass the cache and make a fresh API request, use the `bypassCache` option.

 ```Javascript
 await vault('secret/data/foo'); // 300ms latency